kubepy/upscaled_vlc/README.md

 simply right click on a video in your file manager and open it with Upscaled VLC.

+See [the gamescope repo](https://github.com/ValveSoftware/gamescope#keyboard-shortcuts) for the available keyboard controls.

 <img src="https://github.com/user-attachments/assets/ee8ae007-0752-4bcf-b67e-0dd3b6ffb076" width="500" alt="The Open File window showing Upscaled VLC as an option.">

 ## Install